okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 4. Click **Save and Publish**.

-### Configure self-service registration in an embedded or self-hosted widget
+### Configure self-service registration in an embedded or self-hosted Widget

 Before you can configure self-service registration in your embedded or self-hosted widget, make sure that you first enable [self-service registration](#enable-and-configure-a-self-service-registration-policy).
 You can then set `feature.registration` in the widget to `true`.